Mary Lily Walker: Death

 Mary Lily Walker died on the morning of 1 July 1913, in her bed in Grey Lodge, Dundee.
 Shortly before her death, she was attended by her doctor, Julia F. Pringle, who worked at the Dundee Infants Hospital and Blackscroft Baby Clinic.
 The death was registered by her close friend Guilmera Peterson, younger sister of Meta Peterson, her lifelong friend.

 A funeral was held two days later on 3 July 1913, at St Paul's Cathedral, Dundee, which Walker had attended.
 The horse-drawn cortege was accompanied by a large number of people from different walks of life, 'in one of the largest funerals seen in Dundee for a considerable time' as described in The Courier.
 The procession left the town centre and continued on through Dundee to Balgay Cemetery, where Mary Lily Walker was interred in a grave topped with a Celtic cross, which still stands there.
 She is buried next to her stepsister Grace, her brother Arthur Thomas John, and her mother Mary Anne Allen.

 Commemoration

 Walker has been remembered with a plaque on Walker House at Grey Lodge Settlement, South George Street, Dundee, as part of the Dundee Women's Trail.
 Grey Lodge Settlement is a registered Scottish charity and carries on the work Walker started; the association's minutes are held by Dundee City Archives.
 Walker's birthplace on Perth Road, Dundee, was also marked with a plaque in 2016.
 To mark the 100th anniversary of her death a four-day celebration of her life and legacy was held in the city.
 The High School of Dundee named its new purpose-built nursery the Mary Lily Walker building after their former pupil in 2014.

+One of Dundee’s hostels for people experiencing homelessness, the Lily Walker Centre in the city’s Ann Street, is named after Mary Lily Walker.